AdamJamesNaylor/jmc-warp/README.md

 Not at the moment but in a future version a Warpstone will be able to be placed in a [Grindstone](https://minecraft.fandom.com/wiki/Grindstone) in order for it's connection to be removed.
 Effectively turning back into a Lodestone.

 ### Why a Lodestone?
 Lodestones seem to fit from a lore perspective and they also aren't cheap to craft meaning Warpstones won't be overused.
+This can be changed in the configuration.

 ### Why a block and not just a command?
 Blocks are diegetic, commands are cumbersome to type on certain devices.